irisnet/irishub/docs/resources/validator-faq.md

 ###  IRISnet Valdiators Risks

 -   **Unavailability**: Validators are expected to keep signing votes for making new blocks.
-If a validator’s signature has not been included in the last 20,000 blocks, the validator will get slashed by 0.5% and remove from current validatorset for 2 days.
+If a validator’s signature has not been included in more than half of the last 40,000 blocks and get jailed and removed from current validatorset for 1 day
--   **Double Sign**：If someone reports on IRIShub that a validator signed two different blocks at the same height, this validator will get slashed on IRIShub by 1% and remove from current validatorset for 5 day.
+-   **Double Sign**：If someone reports on IRIShub that a validator signed two different blocks at the same height, this validator will get jailed and removed from current validatorset for 2 days.
+Their bonded tokens will get slashed by 1%.
--   **Censorship**：If someone reports that a validator includes invalid transactions in block, this validator will get slashed on IRIShub by 2% and remove from current validatorset for 7 day.
+-   **Censorship**：If someone reports that a validator includes invalid transactions in block, this validator will get jailed remove from current validatorset for 2 days.

+All metrics mentioned could be adjusted by `parameter-change` proposals.

 All metrics mentioned could be adjusted by `parameter-change` proposals.